 Appendix 2 Haraldskvæði: the earliest reference to berserkir

-Roderick Dale has worked as an archaeologist throughout the UK and in research roles at University College Cork and the University of Nottingham.
+Roderick Dale has worked as an archaeologist throughout the United Kingdom and in research roles at University College Cork and the University of Nottingham.
 He currently works at the University of Stavanger.
-His research interests include Old Norse literature, Viking Age history and the reception of the Vikings in popular culture.
+His research interests include Old Norse literature, Viking Age history and the reception of vikings in popular culture.

 "This is a fascinating, authoritative analysis of one of the most widespread images of the Viking world"